 Husky Card information can be found online at http://www.northeastern.edu/huskycard/.
 Please note: you will need to present a photo identification card, such as a state issued license or passport.

 New TAs should specify that they need a Student ID, not a Staff/Faculty ID.
 TAs who are told otherwise should ask the customer service person to review their Fall enrollments or to contact the Graduate Office at 617-373-3692.

-English TAs should stop by the Graduate Office to pick up a TA sticker for their ID.
+TAs can stop by the Graduate Office to pick up a TA sticker for their ID.
 A note will be sent to NU email addresses when these stickers are available.

 Yes.
-The Graduate Coordinator and other members of the faculty and staff will host a brief information session, typically on the first or second Friday of Fall session.
-Event information will be sent to you via e-mail from the Graduate Office and will be posted on the Department’s online events calendar.
+The Graduate Coordinator and other members of the faculty and staff will host a brief information session.
+Event information will be sent to you via e-mail from the Graduate Office.

 Northeastern students may access their student e-mail accounts, update their contact information, register for courses, access Blackboard, and find links to various campus services via myNEU.
 To activate your myNEU account, click on the “How do I get a myNEU username and password?” link, and follow the directions.
 You will need to use the same postal code as provided in the permanent mailing address you used on your admission application.
 If you have any problems, please contact the InfoCommons Help Desk at 617-373-HELP.

 If you did not provide a social security number on your online application, you may need to use the PKID listed under the signature line of your admissions offer letter.
 The Graduate Office can also provide this number upon request.